srodway/DMX-Util/README.md

 	usage: DMXUtil [-codetable] -compare <Compare DMX Directory> -component
        <Component Name> [-ctdir <Codetable Output Directory>]
-       [-curamdatapath] [-ignorelastwritten] -master <Master DMX
-       Directory> -output <DMX Output Directory> [-override]
+       [-curamdatapath] [-ignore <List of attributes to ignore>] -master <Master DMX Directory> -output <DMX Output Directory> [-override]

 	Perform Cúram DMX data comparison process, outputting DMX files with <row>'s different from the master data source

  	-master <Master DMX Directory>         Master set of DMX files, forming the baseline data to be compared against -compare <Compare DMX Directory>       Set of DMX files that are to be compared against the master set -output <DMX Output Directory>         Location where the resulting DMX files are written

  	-codetable                             Generated Cúram codetable files from related DMX files -ctdir <Codetable Output Directory>    Location where the resulting CTX files are written, if option codetable is defined.
- 	-ignorelastwritten                    Ignore changed to 'last written' date & time when comparing rows.
+ 	-ignore <List of attributes to ignore> List of attributes to ignore when comparing rows

 EXECUTION: